SnaevarIngi/SnaevarIngi/README.md

 - 👋 Hi, I’m @SnaevarIngi
 - 👀 I’m interested in Game Development, C# & .net programming as well as Unreal Engine and Unity development
-- 🌱 I’m currently learning Computer Science at Reykjavik University (BSc)
-- 📫 How to reach me: Through email: snaevaris@gmail.com
+- 📫 How to reach me: Through email: snaevaris@gmail.com  -or- snaevar@snaevar.com

 <!---
 SnaevarIngi/SnaevarIngi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.